eddyystop/feathers-starter-react-redux-login-roles/README.md

 ## feathers-starter-react-redux-login-roles
 Production ready starter package.
 Local auth, roles; React-Router auth.
-Easily use every Feathers services with Redux.
+Easily use Feathers services with Redux.

+> The goal is to support a 100% integration of Feathers and Redux, within production quality boilerplate, so you can focus on your app development.
+A local auth UI is provided for use, and as a working example of Feathers + Redux integration.

 [![Build Status](https://travis-ci.org/eddyystop/feathers-starter-react-redux-login-roles.svg?branch=master)](https://travis-ci.org/eddyystop/feathers-starter-react-redux-login-roles)